ethana04/CroissantGuyDiscordBot/README.md

 ## Requirements
-- Python
+- Python (all requirements are in the file requirements.txt)
-- environment variable : "TOKEN_BOT" (ask Emma for the token)
+- environment variable : "TOKEN_BOT" (ask Emma for the token or use your own bot)

 ## Installation
 - Get the code (duh)